- Australian Hostels

 Stay at: Brisbane City YHA

-The capital’s biggest New Year’s Eve party takes place just a block’s stroll away from Canberra City YHA with live music and activities at Civic Square, as well as a high energy concert at Garema Place a couple of blocks further north, not to mention state-of-the-art fireworks at 9pm and midnight.
+Normally, the capital’s biggest New Year’s Eve party takes place just a block’s stroll away from Canberra City YHA with live music and activities at Civic Square, but we're waiting to hear from the ACT government about whether it'll go ahead.
+We'll update you soon!

 Stay at: Canberra City YHA